 Prime has additional meaning as well.
 I’ve always liked the look of gesso (a canvas primer material) and wondered why it needed to be covered up.
 This seemed redundant and wasteful when gesso itself could be used as ground.
 In the series, gesso is a prominent material in each work.

-I’ve also taken prime as a call for quality, spending focused time at each step of the process from design to stretching of canvas to painting to applying varnish, striving towards a level of analog perfection in the craft of the paintings.
+I’ve also taken prime as a call for quality, spending focused time at each step of the process from design to stretching of canvas to painting to applying varnish, striving towards a level of analog precision in the craft of the paintings.
 I’ve aimed for a sense of quality that while not perfect, is as good as reasonably possible from a human point-of-view without involving digital tools.
 This idea of the works being human-centric extended as well to the math involved in calculating figure/ground percentages and paradigms for color placement.
 All were done with a pencil without the use of calculator or computer.
 Showcasing human qualities also involved using solid colors and hard-edged straight lines, things rarely seen in nature.

 Finally, prime connotes a sense of uniqueness.
 Within the series all colors, with the exception of black and white, are custom mixed.
 Titles include the prime numbers that were used in determining paradigms that apply to each work.
 For example, 126.96.36.199 (A) follows the same paradigm as 188.8.131.52 (B) and 184.108.40.206 (C), using a rule-set from where the percentage of figure/ground (as well as other features) are the same, but making each work different within the boundaries of the rules.
 Conceptually, this is an extension of Sol LeWitts proscribed wall drawings but permitting a broader range of artistic choice than LeWitt would typically allow.